VakeDomen/VaultRag/README.md

 - `query` (positional) — the search query
 - `-n` — number of file results (default: 5)

-Internally fetches `n × 10` candidates from Qdrant, deduplicates by `chunk_id`, groups by file, and returns the top `n` files with all their matching chunks.
+Internally fetches `n × 10` candidates from Qdrant via hybrid search (dense + BM25 sparse fused with RRF), deduplicates by `chunk_id`, groups by file, and returns the top `n` files with all their matching chunks.

 ### `vaultfind config`